 As part of the Multi-Jurisdictional Housing Element update process, the City hosted and participated in a variety of outreach efforts locally and throughout the county.
 The purpose of outreach was to solicit feedback from local stakeholders and members of the community to inform the assessment of housing needs and program development.
 This Assessment of Fair Housing includes a summary of local outreach activities.
+Feedback received from the community was used to inform the Housing Element policies and programs, as well as to provide additional local context and knowledge.
 A full summary of outreach efforts can be found in Section 1J-6, Public Outreach and Engagement.